 This diploma is offered as a single (1 A Level) or double award (2 A Levels).
-For the single award, 2 units will be studied; for the double award (full Diploma), 4 units will be studied.
+For the single award, two units will be studied; for the double award (full Diploma), four units will be studied.
 Units are:

-Employment within the Sectors will enable students to gain a greater understanding of practitioner roles within the Health and Social Care and Early Years sectors.
+Employment within the Sectors - to enable students to gain a greater understanding of practitioner roles within the Health and Social Care and Early Years sectors.
 Students will also learn about the principles of care and caring skills, and the qualities and attributes required to work within the sectors.

 Optional units will be either:

-Human Behaviour will allow the learner to explore the factors that influence an individual's development, including the application of psychological theories and strategies within a range of care settings.
+Human Behaviour - to allow the learner to explore the factors that influence an individual's development, including the application of psychological theories and strategies within a range of care settings.